abelsonlive/hiR/updateGuide.md

         # these are packages the library rarely uses or only uses for examples.
     LazyLoad: yes
     Collate:
-        'add.R' #always use '' and no commas
+        'add.R' #always use '' and no commas, only filepath per line
     ```

 6. Make sure the functions in your ``NAMESAKE`` file match the functions under ``Collate:`` within your ``DESCRPTION`` file, e.g: